vfarcic/devops26/manuscript/17-progressive-delivery.md

 </body>
 </html>
 ...
-hello, recreate!
+Hello from:  Jenkins X golang http recreate
-hello, recreate!
+Hello from:  Jenkins X golang http recreate
 ...
 ```

-If all you ever saw was only the loop of `hello, recreate!`, all I can say is that you were too slow.
+If all you ever saw was only the loop of `Hello from:  Jenkins X golang http recreate`, all I can say is that you were too slow.
 If that's the case, you'll have to trust me that there were some nasty messages in between the old and the new release.

 That was enough looping for now.
 Please press *ctrl+c* to stop it and give your laptop a rest.
 Leave the second terminal open and go **back to the first one**.